Hangover Cures From Around The World

-Science has shown us exactly what causes a hangover, and that has, in turn, allowed us to create products like LAUNCH, that are scientifically proven to aid in hangover recovery.
-However, hangovers have been around a lot longer than LAUNCH has, and that’s led to some pretty crazy home-hangover remedies.
+Science has shown us exactly what causes a hangover, and that has, in turn, allowed us to create products like Primer, that are scientifically proven to aid in hangover recovery.
+However, hangovers have been around a lot longer than Primer has, and that’s led to some pretty crazy home-hangover remedies.
 Today, we’ve compiled some of our favorite hangover remedies from around the world!
-Of course, if we had to recommend one remedy to rule them all, it would be lots of water and a glass of LAUNCH.
+Of course, if we had to recommend one remedy to rule them all, it would be lots of water and a Primer.

 The United Kingdom

 The English ascribe to the “grease soaks up alcohol” belief, which is why their home-hangover cure is the traditional English breakfast.
 That means, beans, bacon, black pudding, eggs, sausages and fried bread.
 While it is tasty, grease doesn’t actually cure a hangover.

 Peruvians turn to a drink they call “Leche de Tigre”, which roughly translates to tiger’s milk.
 This drink contains lime juice, coriander, garlic, onion, chilies, salt, pepper and fish.
 Maybe this works?
 I don’t know, we’re too scared to try it.
 Fair warning, they also use this drink as an aphrodisiac.